 This document describes how to install, configure, and upgrade a deployment of Determined with dynamic agents on GCP.
 See Elastic Infrastructure for an overview of the elastic infrastructure in Determined.

 Compute Engine Project¶

-The PEDL master and the PEDL agents are intended to run in the same project.
+The Determined master and the Determined agents are intended to run in the same project.

-When using Dynamic Agents on GCP, PEDL identifies the Compute Engine instances that it is managing using a configurable instance label (see configuration for details).
-Administrators should be careful to ensure that this label is not used by other Compute Engine instances that are launched outside of PEDL; if that assumption is violated, unexpected behavior may occur.
+When using dynamic agents on GCP, Determined identifies the Compute Engine instances that it is managing using a configurable instance label (see Cluster Configuration for details).
+Administrators should be careful to ensure that this label is not used by other Compute Engine instances that are launched outside of Determined; if that assumption is violated, unexpected behavior may occur.

 Compute Engine Images¶

-The PEDL master node will run on a custom image that will be shared with you by Determined AI.
+The Determined master node will run on a custom image that will be shared with you by Determined AI.

 Compute Engine Machine Types¶